ianisms/ha.ollama.conv.tools/README.md

 1. Go to Settings -> Devices & Services
 2. Click "Add Integration"
-3. Search for "Ollama Assist"
+3. Search for "Ollama Tooled"
 4. Configure the following:
    - Ollama server host and port
    - Select your preferred model